 We all know the world’s a pretty big place, but there are times on the road when the penny drops and you realise just how incredible this pale blue dot really is.

-These are the moments we live for as travellers – finding those spectacular places that leave you standing in silent awe.
-While every adventure has its special moments, we think these are guaranteed to take your breath away thanks to their sheer scale.
+These are the moments we live for as travellers – finding those spectacular places that leave you awestruck.
+While every adventure has its special moments, we think these are guaranteed to take your breath away, thanks to their sheer scale.

 1. Seljalandsfoss Waterfall – Iceland

 Sure, it might not be as tall or as wide as the impressive Niagara Falls or Iguassu Falls, but it doesn’t have the same crowds either.
 Out on Iceland’s rugged volcanic plains, you are totally alone and exposed to the elements.
 With the roar of water beside you and unbroken views of Iceland’s green meadows stretching out for miles, it can feel like you’re a tiny blade of grass bending in the arctic wind.
 The best part of Seljalandsfoss is that you can walk right around the waterfall and into the small cave just behind it – the perfect place to admire the spectacular falls and surrounding vista all at once.

 2. Leshan’s Giant Buddha – China

 The Leshan Buddha statue is a slumbering colossus carved into the cliffs at the confluence of the Minjiang, Dadu and Qingyi rivers in China’s Sichuan province.
 Sitting serenely by the water with eyes half closed, the 71-metre (233 feet) statue is the tallest monument to Buddhism in the world and was built in 800AD to help calm the river’s turbulent waters.
 Nowadays it’s a major draw card for tourists, with the statue’s smallest toenail large enough to comfortably seat an adult.

 3. The Devil’s Tower – United States of America